-Melanoma-affected skin lesion images are classified in multi-stage by analyzing their pixels at the fine level using enhanced encoder-decoder feature map (Shanthi et al., 2020).
-This approach compares and classifies images in realtime using three segmentation techniques with a minimal number of training parameters and resources.
-A real-time algorithm using Generative Adversarial Network (GAN) to detect melanin and sebum from skin images is proposed in (Hu et al., 2022).
+Melanoma-affected skin lesion images are classified in multi-stage by analyzing their pixels at the fine level using enhanced encoderdecoder feature map (Shanthi et al., 2020).
+This approach compares and classifies images in real-time using three segmentation techniques with a minimal number of training parameters and resources.
+A realtime algorithm using Generative Adversarial Network (GAN) to detect melanin and sebum from skin images is proposed in Hu, Chen, Qiao, Du, and Ye (2022).
 In the first step, grayscale images are converted into black and white and enhanced before being passed on to the UNet architecture.
 Failing to clearly identify melanin and sebum in the same image is one drawback of this approach.